brianm/goskel/README.md

 rather than the most recent checkin to master.

 If you hate all of this, ignore it.
 Pull requests, <code>go get</code>
 etc all work as with any other Go project.
-Have fun and ignore the
-<code>project</code> and <code>go1</code> branches for your hackery.